hawkular/hawkular-client-python/README.md

 ## Introduction

 Python client to access Hawkular-Metrics, an abstraction to invoke REST-methods on the server endpoint using urllib2.
-No external dependencies, works with Python 2.7.x (tested on 2.7.5/2.7.6 and 2.7.10) and Python 3.4.x (tested with the Python 3.4.2, might work with newer versions also)
+No external dependencies, works with Python 2.7.x (tested on 2.7.5/2.7.6 and 2.7.10/2.7.13) and Python 3.4.x / Python 3.5.x (tested with the Python 3.4.2 and Python 3.5.3, might work with newer versions also).

 ## License and copyright